Biggo03/RISC-V-Pipelined/Documentation/Memory_System_Development_Log.md

 Additionally, synthesizing for area still maintains a slack of **5.834** ns, ensuring that the module remains well within timing constraints and should integrate smoothly into the larger system.

-#### Optimizations Summary
+#### Optimizations Summary:
-Focusing on reducing the number of cycles needed to replace a block within a set, and looking for ways to minimize area, while keeping in By focusing on reducing block replacement latency and minimizing area usage, while considering that this module's timing constraints are less critical than those of the CPU, the design was significantly optimized.
+By focusing on reducing block replacement latency and minimizing area usage, while considering that this module's timing constraints are less critical than those of the CPU, the design was significantly optimized.
 - Block replacement time was reduced from 17 cycles to 8 cycles (2x improvement).
 - LUT usage per set was reduced from 287 to 151 LUTs (47% decrease).

 These optimizations ensure a faster, more efficient cache replacement process while keeping resource usage within practical limits for integration into the larger system.

+#### Testing (March 10th, 2025 \- March 17th):
+Testing for this module was done throughout development, with the testbench evolving alongside design optimizations.
+The multi-cycle replacement set was derived from the single-cycle version, but required modifications to accommodate staged data replacement.
+Below is a list of the key optimizations made, along with corresponding testbench adjustments:
+- Initial change to multi-cycle replacement
+    - Waited until the RepComplete signal was set high before checking if replacement worked correctly
+- Change to sending one word at a time to the set module rather than the full block
+    - Created a "RepWord" signal to store a 32-bit section of the replacement block
+    - Set this signal as the input to the DUT
+    - Updated RepWord to the appropriate 32-bit segment of RepBlock each clock cycle in a replacement
+- Replacing 64-bits per cycle
+    - Changed the RepWord signal to 64-bits
+    - Updated RepWord to the appropriate 64-bit segment of RepBlock each clock cycle in a replacement

+Additionally, portions of the testbench were updated to better support parameterized values:
+- LRU bits were assigned dynamically using for loops instead of hardcoding expected values
+- Block tags were stored in an array rather than being hardcoded, ensuring flexibility across different configurations

+### L1 Instruction Cache Module (March 2nd, 2025 \- March.
+17th, 2025):
+This top level cache module is a staging ground for the two previously designed modules.
+It generates S cache sets, divides the address into its different components, creates signals for communication between the different modules, and assigns the proper address.

 # Changelog:

 ## #1 Changed initial sizes of L1 and L2 caches (February 12th, 2025):
 The initial plan of using BRAM for the L1 caches didn't end up being ideal, as the BRAM is synchronous only using it would require reworking of the pipeline, or the introduction of stalls.
 Using LUTRAM instead allows for combinational reads, and more control over how memory is accessed by the processor itself.
 Because of this, the L1 caches must be 16KiB, rather than 32KiB, as there's not enough LUTRAM to accomadate 64 total KiB of storage.
 Although this isn't ideal, this does mean that L2 will have more BRAM to work with, meaning it can be made 256KiB, rather than 192KiB, which may offset the smaller L1 cache sizes.

+## #2 Change to multi-cycle replacement for L1 instruction cache set (March 15th):

 # Challenges: